 Tooth-colored fillings are a direct repair option, which implies they are directly applied to the tooth.
 However, porcelain inlays are custom-made in a laboratory as per the information and a tooth impression supplied by the dentist.
 It is more durable than the material used for filling, with closer resemblance to natural tooth structure.

 How long does the procedure take?

 It can take up to two visits.
 The first one is for tooth preparation and taking a customized impression of it.
 The second visit is for bonding your inlay to the tooth.

 If you have tooth decay or damage, whether it is a result of traumatic injury or external factors, a porcelain inlay may be the right fit for you.
 It serves the same purpose as that of conventional filling but serves as an esthetical alternative as well.

-Why Choose Dr. Alex for Porcelain Inlays In NYC?
+Why Choose Dr. Alex Porcelain Inlays In NYC

 Dr Alex follows a storied tradition of dental excellence, with strong emphasis on meeting our client’s dentistry requirements, the porcelain inlays included.
 He is a distinct graduate from Columbia University, and has received numerous awards in his long career, including the American Academy of Esthetic Dentistry Award, New York State Dental Foundation Deans Award and the American Student Dental Association Award.

 Want to figure out whether porcelain inlays are a good fit for your teeth?
 Call us today to fix an appointment with Dr. Alex Midtown NYC dental offices!